Improving knockoffs with conditional calibration: Introduction

 In this work, we propose the {\em calibrated Knockoff procedure} (cKnockoff), a method that controls finite-sample FDR under the same assumption as knockoffs.
 Our method augments the rejection set of any knockoff procedure, uniformly improving its power by means of a {\em fallback test} that allows for selection of variables not selected by knockoffs.

 Our fallback test takes a very simple form.
-For any reasonable test statistic $T_j(\vct y)$ for the significance of $X_j$, our framework will compute a data-adaptive threshold $\hc_j(\vct y)$, and reject $H_j$ for any $j$ which has $T_j(\vct y) \geq \hc_j(\vct y)$, beside the knockoff rejection set.
+For any reasonable test statistic $T_j$ for the significance of $X_j$, our framework will compute a data-adaptive threshold $\hc_j$, and reject $H_j$ for any $j$ which has $T_j \geq \hc_j$, in addition to the knockoff rejection set.
 That is,

 where $\cR^{\kn}$ and $\cR^{\ckn}$ are respectively the rejection sets for the baseline and calibrated knockoff methods.